diogoalmiro/ctray/README.md

 ### Constructor `new Tray(icon: string) : Tray`

 Creates the tray's instance displays the icon on the taskbar.
-Tray extends from EventEmitter and it emits "close" once it is closed.
+Tray extends from EventEmitter, and it emits "close" once it is closed.

 ### `tray#close(): void`